GustaMagik/RSA_Security_Token/README.md

 ###### Keywords: Two-factor, Authentication, Security, Token, Open source, FPGA, PAM, RSA, Linux, VHDL

 # RSA_Security_Token
 A Security token system for Linux PAM using an FPGA.
-Either utilizing 72-bit or 512-bit RSA cryptography when using Version A and B respectivly.
+Either utilizing 72-bit or 512-bit RSA cryptography when using Version A and B respectively.
 Version B is utilizing USB UART communication, while version A is air-gapped.
 These implementations provide two-factor authentication for any PAM-aware application.
 Fully working prototypes.
 BSD-3 licensed.

 ## HOW TO USE: